mufeili/mufeili.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a software development engineer (SDE) at Amazon Web Services (AWS) Shanghai AI Lab, where I work on open source software for graph machine learning.
-Prior to that, I received my bachelor's degree in Honors Math from [NYU Shanghai](https://shanghai.nyu.edu/).
+I'm a first-year PhD student in machine learning at Georgia Institute of Technology, advised by [Prof. Pan Li](https://sites.google.com/view/panli-purdue/home).
+Prior to that, I was a software development engineer (SDE) at Amazon Web Services (AWS) Shanghai AI Lab.
+I received my bachelor's degree in Honors Math from [NYU Shanghai](https://shanghai.nyu.edu/).